kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 	  - "--tokenExpirationMinutes={{ .Values.deployment.args.tokenExpirationMinutes }}"
 ```

-The following fragment of the `values.yaml` file in `connector-service` chart defines the default value for `tokenExpirationMinutes`:
+This fragment of the `values.yaml` file in the `connector-service` chart defines the default value for `tokenExpirationMinutes`:

 ```
 deployment: